Getting Started with Blazor Image Editor Component

 cd BlazorApp

-Install Syncfusion® Blazor ImageEditor and Themes NuGet in the App
+Install Syncfusion® Blazor ImageEditor and themes NuGet packages

 • Press Ctrl+` to open the integrated terminal in Visual Studio Code.

-• Run the following command to install a Syncfusion.Blazor.ImageEditor and Syncfusion.Blazor.Themes NuGet package and ensure all dependencies are installed.
+• Run the following commands to install Syncfusion.Blazor.ImageEditor and Syncfusion.Blazor.Themes and restore dependencies.

 dotnet restore